nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `add n/Return Book d/NUS library t/Urgent D/2023-01-01 1800`

 ### 2.3 Listing all tasks : `list`
-:speech_balloon: PRO TIP: Some commands (e.g. find) will trigger the UI to display a subset of tasks.
+:bulb: PRO TIP: Some commands (e.g. find) will trigger the UI to display a subset of tasks.
 Use `list` to return back to the original list.

 Shows a list of all tasks in the address book.